 Most children are able to attend the same school as their sibling(s).
-However, there have been more cases (in previous years) where out-of-catchment children have not gained entry to the same school as their sibling(s).
-Please refer to how places were allocated (later in this guide) to see whether that was the case for your preferred school.
+However, there have been more cases (in recent years) where out-of-catchment children have not gained entry to the same school as their sibling(s).
+Please refer to the "past allocation tables" (found later in this guide) to see whether this applied to your preferred school.

-Where parents/carers applied for a place at their catchment area school and it is not possible to offer their child a place at the school because it is oversubscribed, a "sibling protection" applies.
-In such cases, where the child is offered a lower preference Reading community primary school (or the authority offer a place at an alternative Reading community primary school), any younger siblings who subsequently apply for the offered school will be treated as "in-catchment" (i.e. considered under category 3).
+Where parents/carers make an "on time" application for a place at their catchment area school and their child cannot be offered a place at the school because it is oversubscribed, a "sibling protection" applies.
+If the child is offered a lower preference Reading community primary school (or the local authority offer the child an alternative Reading community primary school), any younger siblings who subsequently apply for the offered school will be treated as "in-catchment" (i.e. considered under category 3) for that school.

-Where a parent does not list their catchment area school(s) at the time of application and would have been offered a place had they listed it, they forfeit the right to "sibling protection".
+Where a parent does not list their catchment area school(s) at the time of application - and would have been offered a place had they listed it - they forfeit the right to "sibling protection".
 Parents/carers must inform the School Admissions Team at the time of application if they consider this right applies.

-You must declare the sibling in the relevant section on the application form.
+You must declare any sibling(s) in the relevant section on the application form.